entando/entando-docs/vuepress/docs/next/tutorials/solution/strapi.md

         #end
      </div>
      ```
-11. Click `Save` and it will be added to the Strapi Content Template list.
+11. Click `Save` to add to the Strapi Content Template list.

-#### Edit a Content Template
+### Edit a Content Template

 1. Go to  `App Builder` → `Pages` → `Management`
 2. Find the Strapi template page in the page tree and click on the `Actions` icon